Piers Gelly: I had never worn a dress before. I’m sure it was slightly graceless, as like all the things I did at the time seem to have been.

-BB: Very fancy beautiful thing, shell-shaped or made of silk.
+Barbara Burman: Very fancy beautiful thing, shell-shaped or made of silk.
 Gorgeous things, they are to be seen.
 Not particularly capacious.

-AT: This is dress historian Barbara Burman
+AT: This is dress historian Barbara Burman.

 BB: The reticule becomes a kind of a temporary fashionista thing, and so you get journalists writing in the first and second decades of the 19th Century about the pocketists and anti-pocketists.

 AT: The fashion press made pockets seems like they were for housewives.
 For women who needed to lug around sewing kits, and bits of food they were saving for later.
-The Anti-pocketists were the ones going out dancing and gambling.
+The anti-pocketists were the ones going out dancing and gambling.